 I know it sounds insane.
 But – I don’t know if you believe me, but it doesn’t change the way I feel about you.
 It doesn’t take away at all from how madly in love with you I am.

 Yenor need not worry.
-If sexbots become ubiquitous, unlike porn, the degenerative effect will be ameliorated by the fact that they’ll either kill us or cheat on us.
+If sexbots become ubiquitous, unlike porn, the degenerative effect will be ameliorated by the sad fact that they’ll either cheat on or eliminate us.
+Either way, we are in for it.